UweKrueger/volvox/doc/Internals.md

 A unique heap array does not include the reference counter nor the mutex or the address of the reference counter (the parts marked green).
 This allows it to be moved to a C function (as address of the array data) and be freed by that.

-## String
-There are two types of strings:

-- `cstring`: a simple memory pointer that should only be used for C interoperability
-- `string`: a Volvox native string — pointer to the size field of the data structure below

-## Resizable Shared Heap Arrays
+## Resizable Heap Array

+Resizable Arrays need a data block for the elements that may be resized using `realloc()`.
+Since this might change the address of the block an additional fixed-size control block is needed.

 ### Control Block